ananthakumaran/paisa/docs/reference/accounts.md

 There are five types of account namely

-1. :fontawesome-solid-sack-dollar: Assets
+1. :fontawesome-solid-sack-dollar:{ .assets-color } Assets
-1. :fontawesome-solid-credit-card: Liabilities
+1. :fontawesome-solid-credit-card:{ .liabilities-color } Liabilities
-1. :fontawesome-solid-building: Income
+1. :fontawesome-solid-building:{ .income-color } Income
-1. :fontawesome-solid-wallet: Expenses
+1. :fontawesome-solid-wallet:{ .expenses-color } Expenses
-1. :fontawesome-solid-money-check-dollar: Equity
+1. :fontawesome-solid-money-check-dollar:{ .equity-color } Equity

 All the accounts you create should be under one of these accounts.
 This naming convention is a necessity, because without